utdata/icj-class/fga/fga.md

 # First Graphics App notes

+> This may be used as an extra credit assignment.
+> This guide may need some editing based on recent changes in the lesson.

 The [First Graphics App](http://www.firstgraphicsapp.org/) lesson taught at NICAR over the past couple of years is a great introduction into how modern newsrooms construct online projects.

-It's possible we'll go through this lesson together in class, following along with the script, but also filling in some context as we go along.
-If it doesn't make it into class, it is worth doing on your own.
-It's easy enough to follow along.

-What follows are some notes and thoughts about this project to go over as we move along the script.
+What follows are some notes and thoughts about this project to go over as you move along the script.

-## How the internet works?

-A thought: Talk about enough of how the internet works to get into servers, so we can understand why static apps rock?

 ## Prerequisites

-- If you have followed the directions in [setting-up](https://github.com/utdata/setting-up), you should have a lot of the npm stuff already, but you'll need to install `yo` and `generator-yeogurt` globally.
+- You already have a Text Editor, Node.js, npm and git.
+Skip those.
+- When you are creating a folder, we want to create our is in our `/icj/` folder.
+- You also know how to create a README.md file.
+Just do it like you know instead of following the directions.
+- When you get to **Hello Framework** start following the directions WITH ONE EXCEPTION.
+DO NOT DO THE STEP TO INSTALL GULP.
+You already have a newer version and backing down will break your other projects.
+(We may have to adjust this.)

 ## Node.js and npm